 for authors who responded to one of the statements below:

-- In the future, people will cease to own books.
-Discuss.
+- In the future, will children still use pencils?

-The winners in the Youth and Adult categories were announced on 17 December 2012 by our experienced Jury, which was "impressed by the creativity and story-telling abilities of the participants".
-For the Young Writers category, it was decided that all three authors deserved recognition rather than to award a prize, and they each received a £25 Amazon gift voucher.
+The winners in the Youth and Adult categories were announced on 10 December 2013 by our experienced Jury, which was "impressed by the vibrant ideas and energy that came across in the articles and comments".
+For the Young Writers category, it was decided that all five published authors deserved recognition rather than to award a prize, and they each received a book.